Being “married to the military” is something that takes some getting used to. Below are some tips to help make the adjustment a little smoother.

-7) Prepare yourself for phone calls from at least one crying or frantic spouse for any number of reasons. but more than likely, ranging from believing their spouse is cheating, hasn’t heard from spouse in x days while deployed, or has run out of money due to protein powder and Coach™ purses.
+7) Prepare yourself for phone calls from at least one crying or frantic spouse for any number of reasons. but more than likely, ranging from believing their spouse is cheating, hasn’t heard from a spouse in x days while deployed or has run out of money due to protein powder and Coach™ purses.

 8) Get used to being asked by said spouse to watch their children, which you’ve only met once, and don’t really like, at mandatory family fun day.

 9) Go ahead and be ok with being woken up nearly every weekend by phone calls for your husband to come get his guys out of some kind of trouble.
 That is assuming he’s not the one in need of bailing out.